coreos/coreos-assembler/docs/kola.md

 suite of tests under kola.
 These tests were ported into kola and make heavy use of the native code interface.

+## kola non-exclusive tests

+Some tests are light weight and do not involve complex interactions like reboots and multiple machines.
+Tests that are not expected to conflict with other tests can be marked as "non-exclusive", so that they are run in the same VM to save resources.

+External tests can be marked as non-exclusive via kola.json or an inline tag.
+Note: tests compiled in kola (non external tests) cannot be marked as non-exclusive.
+This is deliberate as tests compiled in kola should be complex and thus exclusive.

 ## Manhole

 The `platform.Manhole()` function creates an interactive SSH session which can